Gingerbread Cut-Out Cookies

 Tips

-- To make thin, crisp cookies, roll to 1/8-inch thickness and bake about 7 minutes.
+- To make thin, crisp cookies, roll out the dough to 1/8-inch thickness and bake for about 7 minutes.